Lechuza22/Lechuza22/README.md

-# 👋 Hola, soy Jerónimo Martínez
+# 👋 Hi, I'm Jerónimo Martínez

-## ¿Quién soy?
+## Who am I?
-Soy **Data Scientist** con fuerte enfoque en el diseño de soluciones inteligentes a partir del análisis de datos, machine learning y procesamiento del lenguaje natural.
-Mi recorrido combina pensamiento lógico, experiencia en educación y pasión por transformar datos en decisiones reales.
+I'm a **Data Scientist** with a strong focus on designing intelligent solutions through data analysis, machine learning, and natural language processing.
+My background combines logical thinking, experience in education, and a passion for turning data into real-world decisions.

-Me formé en el bootcamp de **Henry**, donde desarrollé proyectos de EDA, modelos predictivos, sistemas de recomendación y dashboards interactivos.
-Desde entonces, vengo perfeccionando mis habilidades en el desarrollo de arquitecturas completas que integran recuperación de información, clasificación automatizada y modelos generativos (LLMs).
+I trained at the **Henry** bootcamp, where I developed projects involving EDA, predictive models, recommendation systems, and interactive dashboards.
+Since then, I've been refining my skills in building complete architectures that integrate information retrieval, automated classification, and generative models (LLMs).

 ---

-## 🌟 ¿Qué hago?
+## 🌟 What do I do?

-Actualmente diseño y construyo soluciones que integran:
+I'm currently designing and building solutions that integrate:
-- Procesamiento de documentos y recuperación semántica (FAISS + embeddings)
+- Document processing and semantic retrieval (FAISS + embeddings)
-- Clasificación automática con modelos entrenados (scikit-learn)
+- Automated classification with trained models (scikit-learn)
-- Generación de respuestas con **LLMs como Gemini 1.5**
+- Answer generation using **LLMs like Gemini 1.5**
-- Orquestación de pipelines con **LangChain**, YAML y flujos dinámicos
+- Pipeline orchestration using **LangChain**, YAML, and dynamic workflows
-- Dashboards e interfaces de consulta con **Streamlit** y APIs REST
+- Dashboards and query interfaces using **Streamlit** and REST APIs
-- Proyectos colaborativos siguiendo la metodología **Scrum**
+- Collaborative projects following the **Scrum methodology**

 ---

-## 🚀 ¿A dónde me dirijo?
+## 🚀 Where am I headed?

-Apunto a aplicar inteligencia artificial en soluciones empresariales, educativas y de automatización.
-Busco contribuir a proyectos que generen impacto real combinando datos, tecnología y pensamiento estratégico.
-Actualmente me estoy interiorizando también en **gestión de proyectos (PMP)**.
+I'm aiming to apply artificial intelligence in business, education, and automation solutions.
+I seek to contribute to projects that create real impact by combining data, technology, and strategic thinking.
+I'm also currently diving into **project management (PMP)**.

 ---

-## 🛠️ Tecnologías y herramientas
+## 🛠️ Technologies & Tools

-**Lenguajes:** Python, SQL, R
+**Languages:** Python, SQL, R
-**Frameworks ML/NLP:** scikit-learn, TensorFlow, LangChain, Hugging Face
+**ML/NLP Frameworks:** scikit-learn, TensorFlow, LangChain, Hugging Face
-**Visualización:** Streamlit, Plotly, Power BI, Tableau, Matplotlib
+**Visualization:** Streamlit, Plotly, Power BI, Tableau, Matplotlib
-**Machine Learning:** Modelos supervisados y no supervisados, NLP, embeddings, ARIMA
+**Machine Learning:** Supervised & unsupervised models, NLP, embeddings, ARIMA
-**Nube:** Google Cloud, AWS (certificación Cloud Practitioner en curso)
+**Cloud:** Google Cloud, AWS (Cloud Practitioner certification in progress)
-**Bases de datos:** PostgreSQL
+**Databases:** PostgreSQL
-**Dev tools:** Git, Jupyter, VSCode, APIs, YAML, Bash
+**Dev Tools:** Git, Jupyter, VSCode, APIs, YAML, Bash

 ---

-## 🏆 Proyectos destacados
+## 🏆 Highlighted Projects

 **🔹 LLM Categorizer**
-Asistente inteligente que responde preguntas sobre documentos propios.
-Combina FAISS, clasificación automática, YAML-driven orchestration y Gemini para generar respuestas contextualizadas.
+Intelligent assistant that answers questions about custom documents.
+Combines FAISS, automatic classification, YAML-driven orchestration, and Gemini for contextualized responses.

 **🔹 CotizacionesFinancieras.ar**
-App con scraping y visualización de tipos de cambio, datos macroeconómicos y modelo ARIMA para predicción del dólar.
+App with scraping and visualization of exchange rates, macroeconomic data, and an ARIMA model for dollar price prediction.

-**🔹 Proyecto Integrador Airbnb (Henry)**
+**🔹 Airbnb Capstone Project (Henry)**
-Modelado predictivo y análisis exploratorio en equipo para optimización de precios de alojamiento.
+Team-based exploratory analysis and predictive modeling for lodging price optimization.

-**🔹 Sistema de Recomendación de Películas**
+**🔹 Movie Recommendation System**
-Análisis estadístico, clustering, visualización y recomendación basada en preferencias del usuario.
+Statistical analysis, clustering, visualization, and preference-based recommendations.

 **🔹 NYC Taxi Analysis**
-Limpieza, transformación y visualización avanzada de viajes de taxi en Nueva York.
+Cleaning, transforming, and advanced visualization of New York City taxi rides.

 ---

-## 🌱 Actualmente aprendiendo...
+## 🌱 Currently Learning...

-- Desarrollo de soluciones NLP con **LangChain** y modelos generativos
+- NLP solutions with **LangChain** and generative models
-- Certificación PMP y gestión de proyectos con metodologías ágiles
+- PMP certification and agile project management
-- TensorFlow aplicado a casos de visión e interpretación de texto
+- TensorFlow applied to vision and text interpretation use cases

 ---

-## 📫 Contacto
+## 📫 Contact

 - **Email:** jeromartinez12@gmail.com
 - **LinkedIn:** [linkedin.com/in/jeromartinez12](https://www.linkedin.com/in/jeromartinez12/)

-✨ ¡Siempre abierto a colaborar en proyectos de datos, IA o hablar sobre tecnología y educación!
+✨ Always open to collaborating on data, AI projects, or chatting about tech and education!